ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

 **Pyramid Distribution**:
 - Hours per day at each level
-- Trend toward healthier base
+- Trend toward a healthier base
 - Reduction in "served content"
 - Increase in creation/deep focus